kumartushar/simple_ext/README.md

     hash.deep_transform_values!(&block) # Change the same hash, values converted by the block operation.

+# Goal: We have planned to add more & more extensions for common & frequent operations that we do on Ruby objects.
+And help people to fasten their development work.

 # Credit:

-All credits to Rails ActiveSupport - https://github.com/rails/rails/tree/master/activesupport
+Credits to Rails ActiveSupport - https://github.com/rails/rails/tree/master/activesupport , for its core extentions.
+Which is the base of this gem.